The legal mastermind behind New York's record bank fines

-NEW YORK (Reuters) - Billions of dollars have flowed to New York state coffers thanks to headline-grabbing settlements with global banks announced by Governor Andrew Cuomo and Benjamin Lawsky, New York’s first superintendent of financial services.
+NEW YORK, Dec 8 (Reuters) - Billions of dollars have flowed to New York state coffers thanks to headline-grabbing settlements with global banks announced by Governor Andrew Cuomo and Benjamin Lawsky, New York’s first superintendent of financial services.

 But little attention has been focused on Daniel Alter, the 49-year-old legal mastermind behind many of the deals.